amzeazas/recipe_box/README.md

 ###Legal

-Copyright (c) 2015 Alexa Zeazas & Evan Clough
+Copyright (c) 2015 Alexa Zeazas & Jennifer Bell

 This software is licensed under the MIT license.